 There was a personal injury case involving someone hurt in a mishap with an animal.
 Not sure if it was a horse or a cow.

 Winfield always had a certain abruptness about him, when he had too much drink.
 I think he decided to order Kenny around.
-As much as Winfield was abrupt, Kenny Lewis is not going to listen to anyone barking out orders, especially when he has been drinking.
-In the parking lot there came a Clash of the Titans, with Kenny supposedly on top rubbing Winfield’s face around on the asphalt parking lot.
-They finally worked out their differences.
+As much as Winfield was abrupt, Kenny Lewis is not going to listen to anyone barking out orders, especially when he had been drinking.
+In the parking lot one thing came to another, with Kenny supposedly on top rubbing Winfield’s face around on the asphalt parking lot.
+They finally eventually settled their differences.

 When Winfield got to court the next morning it was obvious that he hadn’t brought a change of clothes or made it to a hotel to freshen up.
 He must have had a pretty good case because his client prevailed, despite him showing up in court with a skinned up forehead and knee ripped out of his trousers.